Matt54633/SWTools/README.md

 ### MacOS Detection

 If using the `MacOS(Designed for iPad)` destination, running specific code for MacOS can be challenging.
-To simply this process, use the `isOnMac` environment property:
+To simplify this process, use the `isOnMac` environment property:
 ```swift
 @Environment(\.isOnMac) var isOnMac